 Outside of the office, you can find her running 200 mile relay races or gushing about her love of orange wine.

 Jabe has been a guest lecturer on Abductive Thinking and Creativity at NYU’s Berkley Center for Entrepreneurship & Innovation.
-He is a popular keynote speaker, addressing topics like Failing Well, Learning Like a Scientist and Flow Thinking.
+He is an internationally recognized keynote speaker, addressing topics such as Lean Systems, LeanUX, Complexity Theory, Psychology and Sociology, Management as Design and Design Thinking.